flavius/dotfiles/README.md

 Press `<C-j>` and `<C-k>` respectively, while in insert mode, to navigate across placeholders in the snippet.

+After saving it, `git status` will show it as a modified file.
+But actually it is ignored, as shown by:

+    git ls-files -i --exclude-standard

+For this reason, let's ignore it for good:

+    git update-index --assume-unchanged .config/git/10_user.conf

 # E-Mail

 ## Credentials